 |Carrying amount of non-current asset at revaluation date||X|

 A gain on revaluation is always recognised in equity, under a revaluation reserve (unless the gain reverse’s revaluation losses on the same asset that were previously recognised in the income statement – in this instance the gain is to be shown in the income statement).

 The revaluation gain is known as an unrealised gain which later becomes realised when the asset is disposed of (derecognised).

-A company purchased a building on 1 April 2007 for $100,000.
-The asset had a useful economic life at that date of 40 years.
-On 1 April 2009 the company revalued the building to its current fair value of $120,000.
+A company purchased a building on 1 April 20X1 for $100,000.
+The asset had a useful life at that date of 40 years.
+On 1 April 20X3 the company revalued the building to its current fair value of $120,000.

 What is the double entry to record the revaluation?
 (See 'Related links' for the solution to Example 7.)

-A revaluation loss should be charged against any related revaluation surplus to the extent that the decrease does not exceed the amount held in the revaluation reserve in respect of the same asset.
-Any additional loss must be charged as an expense in the income statement.
+A revaluation loss should be charged against any related revaluation surplus to the extent that the decrease does not exceed the amount held in the revaluation surplus in respect of the same asset.
+Any additional loss must be charged as an expense in the statement of profit or loss.

-The carrying value of Zen’s property at the end of the year amounted to $108,000.
+The carrying amount of Zen Co’s property at the end of the year amounted to $108,000.
 On this date the property was revalued and was deemed to have a fair value of $95,000.
-The balance on the revaluation reserve relating to the original gain of the property was $10,000.
+The balance on the revaluation surplus relating to the original gain of the property was $10,000.

 What is the double entry to record the revaluation?
 (See 'Related links' for the solution to Example 8.)

 The asset must continue to be depreciated following the revaluation.
 However, now that the asset has been revalued the depreciable amount has changed.
 In simple terms the revalued amount should be depreciated over the assets remaining useful life.